endoflife-date/endoflife.date/products/azul-zulu.md

 Medium Term Support (MTS) releases that are supported for at least 1.5 years after the general availability of the next LTS release.

-This page is tracking CA Azul Zulu builds of OpenJDK, which are free to download and use.
 Extended support can be obtained with [Azul Platform Core](https://www.azul.com/products/core/).

 Azul Zulu is one of the many builds of OpenJDK.
 For recommendations on which JDK build to use, check